The benefits of a workplace mentoring program for employers 🙌

 • First of all, it’s important that you define the objective of the programme.

-By speaking to employees about what they hope to gain from the venture, and thinking about what you want to come out of the mentoring scheme, you’ll be able to establish a clear end goal that will help to provide structure to the process.
+Speak to employees about what they hope to gain from the venture and think about what you want to come out of the mentoring scheme.

-• There are a few different types of mentoring at work schemes, mentoring circles and peer mentoring.
+• There are a few different types of mentoring at work schemes: two of the main ones being mentoring circles and peer mentoring.

 Mentoring circles are led by an experienced member of staff with multiple mentees.

-Or, if you have one or a few new hires starting, peer mentoring schemes may be a better option for your new hire to gain real insight from an experienced member of staff.
+Or, if you have one or a few new hires starting, one-on-one peer mentoring schemes may be a better option for your new hire.

-• If your current employees have never managed or mentored before, they will need to be trained and guided on how to best train and guide their mentees.
+• If your current employees have never managed or mentored before, they will need to be trained on how to best guide their mentees.

-It’s useful for senior members of staff who manage teams to run a few sessions training new mentors on the processes and skills of mentoring, including content such as how to best train mentees, when to check in with and how to make sure a mentee is on track.
+It’s useful for senior members of staff (who already manage teams and people) to run a few sessions training new mentors on the processes and skills of mentoring.

-Mentees also need a briefing about organisational aspects of the program, such as when they should meet with their mentor, what they will gain from the program and how to get the most out of their mentor.
+Mentees will also need a briefing about organisational aspects of the programme.
+This includes when they should meet with their mentor, what they will gain from the programme, and how to get the most out of their mentor.

 • Once you are clear about the aims of your programme, you can begin to decide on a clear structure.